learnification/pl-scripts/PL/example2/question_bank.md

 D: None of the above
 E: All of the above
 ###
+id: 51
+type: Check Box
+title: Font-Related Properties
+topic: CSS Basic 1
+tags: Medium, CSS Properties, Auto
+question: Which of the following are valid ways to define font-related properties in CSS?
+(Select all that apply.)
+*A: font-family:Arial, sans-serif;
+*B: font-weight:700;
+*C: font-style:italic;
+D: font-size:18;
+E: font-family:Times New Roman:
+###
 id: 52
 type: Check Box
 title: Font Size Values